tfiedler14/cs400-X-Team-04/x_team_rules.md

 Weekly Scrum meetings to accept responsibilities.
 Use effective communication to reassign tasks when needed.

-## How will we will track progress (and follow-up) on completion of tasks
+## How will we track progress (and follow-up) on completion of tasks
 The use of a group chat to mention when tasks are completed and uploaded.
 Weekly Scrum meetings can be used to ensure no one is unable to complete their tasks.

-## How will will communicate difficulties with a task assigned to us
+## How will communicate difficulties with a task assigned to us
 Asking for help during weekly Scrum meetings and not being afraid to speak up when in need.